process-intelligence-research/optimization-over-KANs/README.md

 In addition, the repository also contain Python scripts to train multilayer perceptrons (MLP) using Tensorflow and then optimizing over the trained MLPs using [OMLT](https://github.com/cog-imperial/OMLT). <br>
 Effectively, this repository contains all the files needed to reproduce the results in the paper:<br>
 (TODO: Add a BibTeX reference to the pre-print) <br>
-If you use the formulation from this paper, please consider citing it as described below. <br>

 ### Folder structure:
 - **src** contains all [Pyomo](https://github.com/Pyomo/pyomo) files required to create a Pyomo model object of a trained KAN.